Salary to Hourly Calculator

 Work Hours Per Year: The 2,080-Hour Standard

-Most salary-to-hourly conversions use 2,080 hours (40 hours/week x 52 weeks).
-If you work 50-hour weeks, your effective hourly rate is lower.
-For example, a $60,000 salary at 50 hours/week is $23.08/hour, not $28.85.
+Most salary-to-hourly conversions use 2,080 hours (40 hours/week × 52 weeks).
+The U.S. Office of Personnel Management uses this same figure for federal pay calculations.
+If you work 50-hour weeks, your effective hourly rate drops: a $60,000 salary at 50 hours/week is $23.08/hour, not $28.85.
+Adjust the hours in the calculator above to see your own number.

 When Does Knowing Your Hourly Rate Matter?